 What is the UCI Mountain Bike World Cup?

 The UCI Mountain Bike World Cup is an annual event with a series of mountain bike racing events organized by the Union Cycliste Internationale (UCI).
 It was first held in 1989, and since then, it is being hosted annually by UCI with the help of its sponsors and partners.
+In 2014, it was held in Pietermaritzburg, South Africa.
 This is a season-long race that aims to test the stamina of the best athletes in the world.

 From what used to be an exclusively cross-country event, it grew through the years to tap other disciplines, which resulted in the growth of its global audience.
 The event is divided into different categories, including cross-country time trial, marathon, downhill, dual slalom, and four-cross.
 Each category is divided into two – men and women.
 Year after year, the event is evolving, and hence, the categories are also changing.
 In recent years, it became more inclusive and also opened other categories, such as junior, elite, and under 23.